artyMh/live-list-test-excersise/README.md

 - `apps/backend` - backend part of application, containing business and WebSocket logic
 - `apps/frontend` - frontend part of application, works with backend
-- `packages/core` - things, which are shared between frontend and backend (DTOs, etc)
+- `packages/core` - code & logic, which is shared between frontend and backend (DTOs, etc)

 ## Stack